Moderate Increase in Workers' Compensation Rates for 2023

 Expenses associated with long-term disabilities and fatalities make up the majority of costs covered by premiums in the workers' comp system.
 The best way to control costs is by creating safe workplaces to avoid injuries, illness, or death.

 Inspection and consultation activities by L&I's Division of Occupational Safety and Health (DOSH) make a significant contribution to reducing claim rates and costs.
-Studies show that employers receiving a safety inspection or safety consultation have 10 – 30% fewer claims filed by their employees.
+Studies show that employees file 10 – 30% fewer claims after their employers receive a safety inspection or safety consultation.

 L&I makes employers, workers, and health care providers think twice about committing fraud.
 The program uses systematic and innovative approaches to detect and deter fraud and abuse.